sashinpivotal/dsa-java-review-doc/README.md

 ### Concepts that are exercised

-- What is a single object?
+- What is a singleton object?
 - When do you want to use singleton object?
+- What are the possible downside of using singleton object?

 ### Concrete steps